Things To Do In Athens, Greece

 Crowing the Acropolis and visible all over town, The Parthenon is a 2,500-year-old ancient temple.

-The Parthenon is one of the most famous buildings in Greece and the world!
-It was initially a temple dedicated to the Greek goddess, Athena.
-The city of Athens is named after Athena!
+The Parthenon is one of the most famous buildings in Greece and the world.
+It was initially a temple dedicated to the Greek goddess Athena, and the city of Athens is named after her!

 Greek Theater